simonbaron-it/HomeLab-EnterpriseEnvironment/Documentation/Domain-Controller/Active-Directory.md

 A new Active Directory Forest was created using: `Baron.local`

-The domain controller also provides DNS & DHCP services - Detailed in the [DNS/DHCP setup and configuration](https://github.com/Simonb316/HomeLab-EnterpriseEnvironment/blob/main/Documentation/Domain-Controller/DNS-DHCP.md) section.
+The domain controller also provides DNS & DHCP services - Detailed in the [DNS & DHCP configuration](https://github.com/Simonb316/HomeLab-EnterpriseEnvironment/blob/main/Documentation/Domain-Controller/DNS-DHCP.md) section.

 |Component|Configuration|
 |---------|-------------|